kiarash8112/query-controller/README.md

 Unlike pattern matchers that flag any query inside a loop, Query Controller uses IFDS-style tabulation to distinguish real N+1 issues (loop-indexed or phi-dependent values flowing into query arguments) from safe constant queries.

+For architecture, algorithm details, and contributor onboarding, see [analyzerVersion/onboarding.md](analyzerVersion/onboarding.md).

 ## How it works

 Analysis runs in two phases: